 The mission of the Center has been and will continue to be first and foremost to provide an environment for the wholehearted practice of Zen.
 A member may, as an outgrowth of his or her practice, feel inclined to be personally generous with his or her time and talent and resources, and the Center is particularly connected to these service opportunities:

 Interfaith Action of Evanston is "a non-profit organization whose mission is to bring together communities of faith and spirit to serve people who are hungry and homeless and to express shared values through action and interfaith dialogue."
-The Chicago Zen Center is a member of Interfaith Action and supports its work with an annual monetary contribution.
-In addition, sangha members have banded together to host a soup kitchen, while others have volunteered their time individually.
+The Chicago Zen Center is happy to be affiliated with Interfaith Action.
+In the past, sangha members have banded together to host a soup kitchen, while others have volunteered their time individually.
 More information can be found on their

 Current Kannon Society members: